ranjvee/ranjvee/README.md

-- 👋 Hi, I’m @ranjvee
+👋 Hi, I’m @ranjvee
-- 👀 I’m interested in growing myself technically
+👀 I’m interested in growing myself technically
-- 🌱 I’m currently learning Javascript
+🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on AI,building automation workflows
-- 📫 How to reach me ...
+💞️ I’m looking to collaborate on AI,building automation workflows 📫 You can reach me at rveefin@gmail.com

 <!---
 ranjvee/ranjvee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.